 A more fundamental challenge would address the validity of the instrument itself.
 Daubert requires expert opinions to be based on adequate facts and a reasonable methodology.
 If an assessment tool has not been determined by peer-reviewed studies to produce reliable results, opinions that are driven by the tool may be ripe for a Daubert challenge.

 When validity challenges are made, they often fail.
 Judges base decisions on the evidence and arguments presented at a Daubert hearing, so it may be unfair to criticize judges for failing to recognize the weaknesses of assessment instruments that have not been validated.

-Still, the study found that courts sometimes view test results as only one fact among many that informs the expert’s opinion.
+Still, the study found that courts sometimes view test results as only one fact among many that inform the expert’s opinion.
 If that fact is unreliable, however, Daubert would prevent an expert from using the test result as support for an opinion.
 Since reliance on a testing instrument bolsters a psychologist’s subjective opinion with data that is supposedly objective, a jury might be swayed by unreliable test results, even if the jury might not be persuaded by the expert’s testimony in the absence of those results.

 The study’s “bottom-line conclusion is that evidentiary challenges to psychological tools are rare and challenges to the most scientifically suspect tools are even rarer or are nonexistent.”
 Effective representation of a client may require lawyers to raise Daubert challenges to opinions based on psychological assessment instruments, even if the instruments are widely used.

 When one party calls a mental health expert to testify, it is nearly always imperative for the opposing party to use its own expert to challenge that testimony.
 Professor Tess’ study provides a means for experts to challenge opinions that are based on the findings of popular assessment instruments.